monniert/differentiable-blocksworld/README.md

 If you want to load data processed by Nerfstudio (e.g., for a custom scene), you will need to install nerfstudio as described
 <a href=https://github.com/nerfstudio-project/nerfstudio/blob/main/docs/quickstart/installation.md>here</a>.
-Normally, executing the following lines should work:
+In general, executing the following lines should do the job:

 ```
 pip install ninja==1.10.2.3 git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch